Content Produced in Partnership with Visit Colorado Springs

 Visit Garden of the Gods

 Garden of the Gods is one of the best free attractions in the country and regularly voted one of the best parks in the U.S. on TripAdvisor.
 A National Natural Landmark, the 300-foot red sandstone monoliths tower above a backdrop of blue as Pike’s Peak stands majestically in the background.
-An outdoor playground, the area is a climber’s haven, but there are also over 15 miles of trails that can be explored by hiking, biking, Jeep, or Segway.
+An outdoor playground, the area is a climber’s haven (and a great place to try rock climbing for the first time), but there are also over 15 miles of trails that can be explored by hiking, biking, Jeep, or Segway.
 Some of the most popular photo spots include the easy 1-mile Siamese Twins Trail, which leads to a natural rock window, High Point Overlook, Ridge Trail Overlook, and Palmer Trail.
 Pro Tip: the park is much less busy on weekdays so plan your visit accordingly.

-If you enjoy cheering for Team USA, the Colorado Springs Olympic Center is where to fangirl over all your favorite athletes.
+If you enjoy cheering for Team USA, the U.S. Olympic & Paralympic Training Center and Museum is where to fangirl over all your favorite athletes.
 The facility is home to summer training programs and dorms for Olympic and Paralympic sports like gymnastics, swimming, and cycling.
-Private tours are led by guides and the athletes themselves and include lunch at the athlete cafeteria and a visit to the U.S. Olympic Hall of Fame.
-To enhance the experience even further, a brand new U.S. Olympic Museum is set to open in 2020.
+Private tours are led by guides and the athletes themselves and include lunch at the athlete cafeteria and a visit to the Hall of Fame.

 Hike Seven Falls

 The Broadmoor’s world-famous waterfall, Seven Falls is the only waterfall in Colorado to be included on Nat Geo’s list of must-see waterfalls around the world.
-Named for it’s seven separate tiered falls, each segment technically has its own name and characteristics.
+Named for its seven separate tiered falls, each segment technically has its own name and characteristics.
 You must take a shuttle to get there and purchase a ticket (yes, you need a ticket to hike), but the base of the falls is an easy .8-mile walk from the park entrance or a $2 tram ride.
-From there, you can either take the stairs or an elevator up to the Eagle’s Nest observation deck before climbing the 224 stairs to the top of the falls.
+From there, you can either take the stairs or an elevator up to the Eagle’s Nest observation deck before climbing the 224 stairs to the top of the falls to hike around the circumference.
 Be sure to come back at night when the flowing water is bathed in colored lights (year-round, beginning around 5:30 p.m.).

 Meander Manitou Springs